 In hip-hop’s early years, some critics refused to acknowledge the art form as music, dismissing it instead as unoriginal and uncreative.
 As a result, hip-hop spent its first decade of growth as a niche genre that much of the music industry assumed would burn out in a short time.
-Now, as hip-hop nears its 50th anniversary, it is the most popular musical genre in the U.S., with notable influence and impact in all aspects of American culture.
-Arguably one of the last music counter cultures, hip-hop is instrumental in shaping and narrating the stories of America’s inner cities.
+As hip-hop nears its 50th anniversary, it is the most popular musical genre in the U.S., with notable influence and impact in all aspects of American culture.
+Arguably one of the last music countercultures, hip-hop is instrumental in shaping and narrating the stories of America’s inner cities.